Edsploration/shellder/README.md

 ## Fork

-This forked version provides the exit code number when not 0, some fixes and color changed.
+This forked version provides a simpler codebase, the exit code number when not 0, some fixes and color changed.

 &nbsp;